BeeBeeBethC/Portfolio-Project-2/README.md

 ![tablet-wireframe](assets/documentation-screenshots/tablet-game-wireframe.png)
 ![mobile-wireframe](assets/documentation-screenshots/mobile-game-wireframe.png)

+### future implementations

+- levelling system i.e various levels easy / medium / hard incrementing from a 4 by 4 grid to a 6 by 6 grid for example
+- Background Audio and sound effects for example a backing track with user controls and sound effects on card flips and overlays.
+- having images stored in a json document and getting them from that document into the game.

 ## Testing

 Testing for Mystic Match can be found in the adjacent TESTING.md document.

 ## Languages used for this project

-     languages used to create Mystic Match are HTML, CSS and JavaScript.
+languages used to create Mystic Match are HTML, CSS and vanilla JavaScript.

-     no frameworks or libraries where used during the making of this project.
+no other frameworks or libraries where used during the making of this project.

+  ### other technologies used

+Gitpod - The IDE used for editing my website code.

+Github - Github is used for storage of my website.

+gitPages - used to publish my website online.

+Favicon generator - used to generate the small logo situated in the tabs bar.

+Balsamiq wireframes - used to draw out the initial skeleton for the game.

+Google Fonts - used to generate a font for typography.

+Google Chrome - for testing and for the use of Devtools to help identify visual bugs on a live preview.

+Am I responsive? - used to generate the image at the top of the document showing four different devices all at once.

+Cloudconvert website - used to convert images to PNG instead of JPG images.

 ## Deployment

 Project-Portfolio-2 was deployed to Github pages.

 The steps I took to do this are as follows below:

 In the GitHub repository, I clicked on the "Settings" tab.

 I then navigated to the "Pages" tab on the left-hand sidebar.

 Under "Source" click the "None" dropdown and selected the "main" or "master" branch.

 Clicked "Save".

 Once the master branch had been selected and the browser has reloaded itself, the page then provided the link to the live deployed version of the website.

      The live link can be found here - Portfolio-Project-2 (https://beebeebethc.github.io/Portfolio-Project-2/).

-### How to clone a repository
+  ### How to clone the repository

 For local development, If you wish to explore the making of Portfolio-Project-2, "Mystic Match", follow these steps below to create a clone: